theKGS/MCTS/README.md

 internally will also change.
 As such, the hashCode and equals requirements might change to the Comparable interface instead.

+Use the input parameter to the enableRootParallelisation function to control the quantity of threads available to the algorithm.

 ## Stochastic Games
 The new version of the algorithm implements support for stochastic games.
 The algorithm treats any random behavior